Russia rejects UK claim of trying to replace Ukraine leader

 The U.S. has mounted an aggressive campaign in recent months to unify its European allies against a new Russian invasion of Ukraine.
 The White House called the U.K. government assessment “deeply concerning” and said it stands with the duly elected Ukrainian government.

-“This kind of plotting is deeply concerning,” National Security Council spokeswoman Emily Horne said.
-“The Ukrainian people have the sovereign right to determine their own future, and we stand with our democratically-elected partners in Ukraine.”
+“The Ukrainian people have the sovereign right to determine their own future, and we stand with our democratically elected partners in Ukraine,” National Security Council spokeswoman Emily Horne said.

 The assessment came as President Joe Biden spent Saturday at the presidential retreat Camp David outside of Washington huddling with his senior national security team about the Ukraine situation.
 A White House official said the discussions included efforts to de-escalate the situation with diplomacy and deterrence measures being coordinated closely with allies and partners, including security assistance to Ukraine.

+In Washington on Sunday, the U.S State Department ordered the families of all American personnel at the American Embassy in Ukraine to leave the country amid heightened fears of a Russian invasion.
+The move came amid rising tensions that were not eased during talks Friday between the U.S. and Russia.

-Jill Lawless in London, Jari Tanner in Helsinki, and Matthew Lee and Zeke Miller in Washington, contributed to this report.
+Lawless reported from London.
+AP writers Anna Frants in Moscow and Matthew Lee and Zeke Miller in Washington contributed to this report.